 You can verbally reference what you observe your child doing and how you will respond to this.

-• You're looking at 'help' and you're looking back at me, do you want me to help?
+• You're looking at 'help' and looking back at me.
+Do you want me to help?

-This type of verbal referencing mainly assists children who do not receive clear sensory feedback about where their body is in space or have difficulty controlling their body movements.
-You are giving them clear feedback about what you have seen their body do.
-It is an essential tool for developing your child's consistency and clarity in indicating 'yes' and 'no'.
+This type of verbal referencing mainly assists children who do not receive clear sensory feedback about their body's position in space or have difficulty controlling their body movements.

 Verbal referencing can be used by the communication partner when modeling using the PODD communication book.
-As the person modeling communication, you can state what you are doing to operate the PODD book and why.
+For example, as the person modeling communication, you can state how and why you operate the PODD book.

-You do this by first providing partner assisted scanning as usually would, "people, actions, descriptions", and then you verbally reference your own response "I'm nodding my head, I'm saying 'yes'.
+You do this by first providing partner-assisted scanning as usually would, "people, actions, descriptions."
+Then, you verbally reference your response, "I'm nodding my head, I'm saying 'yes.'

-Verbal Referencing means talking about what you see you AAC learner communicating.
+Verbal Referencing means talking about what you see your AAC learner communicating.
 Many AAC users early in their AAC journey use non-symbolic means of communicating.
-They use body language, facial expression, gestures.
+For example, they use body language, facial expressions, and gestures.

 One of the ways to minimize a need for prompts and cues is to concentrate on initiation.
 It doesn't mean the initiation of any particular word or intent but initiation in general.